oalnaseri/oalnaseri.github.io/_pages/teaching.md

 Currently, I am teaching the following courses at DHBW Ravensburg in Germany

-1) Designe of communication systems
+1) Design of communication systems

 2) Mobile communications